We all have a story…..

 End of the 2 weeks come round, jumped on the scales, same story half a stone……. lost!!!

 Dr Google to the rescue

-We had a BBQ at our house on the Sunday, I ate and drunk a lot, in fact probably drunk a bit too much.
+I had a BBQ at my house on the Sunday, I ate and drunk a lot, in fact probably drunk a bit too much.
 This was the year of the ice bucket challenge, had great fun tipping a bin load of iced water over my niece that day, looking back at the video of that I can see just how ill I was looking.
 I awoke on bank holiday Monday feeling very sorry for myself.
 A banging head, sore throat and a thirst like I had never experienced before.

 It was today where it really went downhill fast!!

 On the Tuesday I weighed myself, another 5 lbs weight loss, even with the weekends excesses.
 More worrying to me was this thirst I had, nothing was quenching it.
 That day I drank 4 litres of fizzy drinks during the day at work, another 2 litres water when I got home, and I was still thirsty.